bithive/esi-ruby/docs/AssetsApi.md

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from
   if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return
-  token: 'token_example', # String | Access token to use if unable to set a header
+  token: 'token_example' # String | Access token to use if unable to set a header }
-  user_agent: 'user_agent_example', # String | Client identifier, takes precedence over headers
-  x_user_agent: 'x_user_agent_example' # String | Client identifier, takes precedence over User-Agent
-}

 begin